-What should I avoid while taking Rilutek (riluzole)?
+What should I avoid while taking Rilutek?

 Avoid smoking.
-Smoking cigarettes may make riluzole less effective.
+Smoking cigarettes may make Rilutek less effective.

-Rilutek (riluzole) side effects
+What are the Rilutek side effects of riluzole?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Common side effects may include:
+Common side effects of Rilutek may include:

-numbness or tingling around your mouth.
+numbness or tingling around your mouth;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Rilutek (riluzole)?
+What other drugs will affect Rilutek?

 More about Rilutek (riluzole)

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 4.01.
-Revision Date: 2013-12-12, 3:08:07 PM.
+Copyright 1996-2022 Cerner Multum, Inc. Version: 8.02.